 from .vote import Vote

-If there is anything else in models that other parts of your code need to import, add those imports to __init__.py as well.
+If there is anything else in models that other parts of your code need to import, add those names to __init__.py as well.

-4. Modify Imports in the Model Classes.
+4. Modify Imports in each Model Model Class.
 Inside of choice.py, you need a relative import for other models:

 from .question import Question

 and similarly for any other imports.
-Add imports to each model file.
+Add necessary imports to each model file.

 5. Run your tests.
 Do they still pass?